-The remainder of this paper is organized as follows: in Section 2, we focused on overview of recent solutions and frameworks for analysis of user generated content and their drawbacks.
-In Section 3, we described architecture and workflow of proposed decision support system.
-In Section 4, we described using AI techniques for qualitative and quantitative customer satisfaction surveys.
-In Section 5, we provide experiment with researching customer satisfaction of two hotels and whole resort.
-The obtained results could be used for decision making.
+The remainder of this paper is organized as follows: in Section II, we focused on overview of recent solutions and frameworks for analysis of user generated content and their drawbacks.
+In Section III, we described architecture and workflow of proposed decision support system.
+In Section IV, we described using text mining and data mining techniques for qualitative and quantitative customer satisfaction surveys.
+In Section V, we provide two experiments of customer satisfaction research: 1) qualitative and quantitative surveys for two hotels and whole resort and 2) qualitative survey for Russian banks.